oin/stm32f4-vagrant/README.md

   * remove the old one : `sudo apt-get remove vagrant`
   * open the .deb with ubuntu software center and install it

- * You should add your user to the `vboxusers` group to access the USB with the vagrant image :

-  $ sudo usermod -aG vboxusers <your username>
+ * You should add your user to the `vboxusers` group to access the USB with the vagrant image: `sudo usermod -aG vboxusers <your username>`

 # Usage